raul-estevez/SimpleElectronicLoad/README.md

 ## Usage

 The usage is very simple in nature.
-The user only needs to insert leads in the input conectors, switch on the input swith (SW1) and adjust RV2 to the desired current (that the user can read in the included amperemeter)
+The user only needs to insert leads in the input conectors, switch on the input switch (SW1) and adjust RV2 to the desired current (that the user can read in the included amperemeter)

 ## BOM

 You can see the BOM [here](schematic/bom.txt)

 ## Calibration

+### Current calibration
+For current calibration you will need a power supply capable of providing the max current you want the dummy load to sink, a multimeter capable of reading that current and probably a screw driver to adjust RV3.
+Disconecting the system amperemeter is encouraged.

+1. First connect the power supply to the multimeter and the dummy load.
+Please make sure the system amperemeter is indeed disconected.
+2. Turn all the way up RV2, the current shoud rise.
+3. Then adjust RV3 until the read in the multimeter matches with the maximun rating of your dummy load.
+4. Dont forget to reconect the amperemeter.

+### Temperature limiting

+The overtemperature protection in this type of circuits is sadly a guessing game.
+According to the maths, roughly 8.0v in RV1 gives a ~90ºC upper threshold.
+But this voltage will vary a lot depending on your NTC value and temperature curve.

 ## Limitations

 ## License